Compute cos(X*pi) accurately

 X — Input array

-Input array, specified as a scalar, vector, matrix, or multidimensional array.
+Input array, specified as a scalar, vector, matrix, multidimensional array, table, or timetable.

 Complex Number Support: Yes